elotusteam/challenges/backend.md

 > Time: 8 hours

-1. Write a simple HTTP server and handler that serves a HTML form with 2 fields:
+0. Write a simple HTTP server with authorizing by OAuth2 standard protocol.

-   - A hidden input field named "auth" that has receives its input value passed from the server code.
-This token should be passed as an environment variable to the application.
+1. Write an API handler a form upload file

    - A file upload field named "data" (ie, `<input type="file"/>`) that uploads a file that the user selects (please do not waste time trying to make the